Fryingpannn/Java_OOP2/ReadMe.md

-The purpose of this program is to practice class inheritance, and other Object-Oriented Programming concepts such as constructors, access rights, packages, method overriding, etc.
+The purpose of this program is to practice class inheritance, polymorphism and other Object-Oriented Programming concepts such as access rights, packages, method overriding, etc.

 It contains 6 classes of different types of transportation.
 The superclass is the PublicTransportation class, and all the other ones derive from it.